openfaas/faas/TestDrive.md

 * Head over to http://localhost:9090 for your Prometheus metrics

-* Your function can be accessed via the gateway like this:
+* Your function can be accessed via the gateway with curl (read on)

 **Sample function: Docker Hub Stats (hubstats)**